 There are nearly 17 million cancer survivors in the United States, with two million cancer survivors in Colorado alone.
 As high as one in three at-risk survivors will develop chronic lymphedema.

 The most common sign of lymphedema is swelling and a feeling of heaviness in your arm or leg.
 Because the main lymph nodes causing lymphedema are in the groin or armpit, lymphedema typically affects the arm or leg below the damaged or removed lymph nodes.
 You might also experience a temperature or color change in the affected arm or leg.

-Unfortunately, the lymphatic system does not have the ability to repair itself.
-Once an area has been damaged, it does not heal on its own.
+Unfortunately, the lymphatic system has limited ability to repair itself.
 This is why our goal is to find lymphedema early by testing you with SOZO.
 When we find lymphedema early (Stage 0 or Stage 1) and treat it, we can prevent it from getting worse and leading to serious swelling and/or infection.

 Once you develop lymphedema, it becomes a chronic, lifelong condition that’s difficult and costly to treat.
 Prevention, is faster, cheaper, non-invasive, and prevents the suffering and inconvenience of dealing with lymphedema.
 Early detection, combined with intervention, prevents 95% of lymphedema cases in people who are at-risk.

 To decrease the chances of developing lymphedema, after cancer treatment a patient should: